RafaelEstevamReis/SimpleMPD/README.md

 * LsInfo - Lists the contents of the directory URI
 * Find - find files - Case-Sensitive
 * Search - find files - Case-Insensitive
-* ListplayLists - List all playlists
+* ListPlayLists - List all playlists
 * ListPlaylistInfo - List files in playlist
 * Rename - Rename a playlist
 * Rm - Delete a playlist
 * Save - Save the queue as a playlist
 * Load - Load the queue as a playlist
-* PlaylistDelete - Deletes SONGPOS from the playlist
+* PlaylistDelete - Deletes SongPos from the playlist
 * PlaylistMove - Moves the song at position FROM to the position TO

 Once this code does something more useful, this section wil be replaced

+## License

+This library is licensed under the **MIT License**

+A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
+Licensed works, modifications, and larger works may be distributed under different terms and without source code.